On the Limit Set of Root Systems of Coxeter Groups acting on Lorentzian spaces: Coxeter Groups and Hyperbolic Geometry

 \end{enumerate} \end{enumerate}

-Our main objects of study are: \begin{itemize} \item The set of {\em normalized roots $\h\Phi:=\{\h\beta\,|\, \beta\in \Phi\}$}, which is contained in the convex hull of the {\em normalized simple roots} $\h\alpha$ in $\h\Delta$, seen as points in $V_1$, the affine hyperplane $x_{n+1}=1$.
+In \cite{HoLaRi12,DyHoRi13}, the following objects were introduced and studied in the case of a general based root system: \begin{itemize} \item The set of {\em normalized roots $\widehat\Phi:=\{\widehat\beta\,|\, \beta\in \Phi\}$}, which is contained in the convex hull of the {\em normalized simple roots} $\widehat\alpha$ in $\widehat\Delta$, seen as points in $\mathcal H$, the affine hyperplane $\big\{x_{n+1}=1\big\}$.
 The normalized roots are representatives of the directions of the roots, or in other words, of the roots seen in the projective space $\mathbb{P}V$.
-In~Figure~\ref{fig:intro}, normalized roots are in blue, while the edges of the polytope $\conv(\h\Delta)$ are in green.
+In~Figure~\ref{fig:intro}, normalized roots are in blue, while the edges of the polytope $\conv(\widehat\Delta)$ are in green.

-\item The set $E(\Phi)$ of accumulation points of $\h\Phi$, to which tends the blue shape in~Figure~\ref{fig:intro}.
+\item The set $E(\Phi)$ of accumulation points of $\widehat\Phi$, to which tends the blue shape in~Figure~\ref{fig:intro}.
 For short, we call the elements of $E(\Phi)$, which are limit points of normalized roots, the \emph{limit roots} of $\Phi$.